 You can either remove the whole cache:

 '''

 sssctl cache-remove

 Creating backup of local data...

 SSSD backup of local data already exists, override? (yes/no) [no] yes

 Removing cache files...

 SSSD= needs to be running.
 Start SSSD now? (yes/no) [yes] yes

-Or just one element:

 '''